Functional MRI methods and findings in schizophrenia: Resting-state fMRI

 Abnormal brain connectivity has long been theorized as a fundamental cause of psychosis in schizophrenia. rs-fMRI can help evaluate regional interactions at rest and whether there are altered, reduced, or hyperactive connections in psychiatric disorders like schizophrenia.
 During resting-state fMRI experiments, participants are instructed to relax and stay awake but not think of anything.
-It is important to note that resting-state networks can change between eyes open and eyes closed conditions.
+Resting-state networks can change between eyes open and eyes closed conditions.
 Researchers then measure spontaneous brain activation.
 There are several advantages to studying the resting state of brain networks — the primary reason is that spontaneous neural activity accounts for most of the brain's activity in contrast to task-based neural activity.
 Additionally, rs-fMRI eliminates confounding effects such as differing performances between healthy subjects and patients in tasks; rs-fMRI also requires less movement than task-based fMRI studies.
 Seed-based analysis/ROI approaches to analyzing functional connectivity are common in rs-fMRI for schizophrenia.
 A seed (region of interest) is first selected, and BOLD time series are then extracted from the seed and all other voxels.
 After preprocessing, the temporal correlation between the seed and other brain voxels is determined, and the software produces a functional connectivity map.
 Seed-based comparisons in rs-fMRI have revealed functional disconnectivity in schizophrenia patients in numerous studies, using different ROIs for their seeds — in general, schizophrenia patients show reduced connectivity.
 Recent studies using resting-state fMRI (rs-fMRI) have identified significant disruptions in functional connectivity across multiple brain networks in schizophrenia, including the default mode, frontotemporal, and cerebellar networks.
 These findings provide additional support for the dysconnectivity hypothesis, which suggests that impaired coordination between brain regions contributes to the cognitive and behavioral symptoms of schizophrenia.
 This information is compatible with experiment findings suggesting reduced activation in the amygdala in schizophrenia patients during sadness mood induction, for example.